igorcarpanese/wordle-is-solved/README.md

 ```
 .
+├── docs
-├── meta                 # List of images used in documentation
+│   ├── imgs                # List of images used in documentation
+│   ├── strategy.md         # The explanation of how the strategy works
-│   ├── ...
+├── src
-├── data                 # List of words used to solve the game
+│   ├── data                 # List of words used to solve the game
-│   ├── DELAS_PB.dic     # List of Portuguese words
+│   │   ├── DELAS_PB.dic     # List of Portuguese words
-├── player.py            # Implementation of the strategy
+│   ├── player.py            # Implementation of the strategy
-├── game.py              # Used to assist a manual play
+│   ├── game.py              # Used to assist a manual play
-├── simulation.py        # Used to measure the player's performance
+│   ├── simulation.py        # Used to measure the player's performance
-├── strategy.md          # The explanation of how the strategy works
 ```